Dig In: March 12, 2016

-AHA and our partner Marbles Kids Museum hosted the 6th Annual Dig In! at Marbles on Saturday, March 7, 2015, exploring urban agriculture, community gardens and edible gardens in school and child care settings, and family garden fun.
+AHA and our partner Marbles Kids Museum will host the 7th Annual Dig In! at Marbles on Saturday, March 12, 2016, exploring urban agriculture, community gardens and edible gardens in school and child care settings, and family garden fun.

 Who should come to Dig In next year?

 Anyone with an interest in building and serving community, connecting people with local foods and increasing access to healthy, fresh produce!
 Especially:

 - Child care center directors and staff